makingsounds/sounds/README.md

 2. Recording Voice
 3. Putting Sounds Together

-In order to complete the module you'll need access to `a laptop or desktop computer equipped with a microphone`.
-The rest of the activity will use free sound editing softare and audio files.
+`In order to complete the module you'll need access toa laptop or desktop computer equipped with a microphone.
+You will also need to download and install free sound editing softare and audio files [instructions included below].`

 ## Sound and Noise